RedisLabs/redislabs-docs/content/platforms/kubernetes/db-controller.md

  ```

 When the database is created, the secret is updated to include the port and service name for the database
-but the password will remain the same.
+but the password does not change.
 If you did not create the secret, it is
 also updated with the generated database password.

 ### `enforceClientAuthentication`